Terms related to hair loss explained

 - Alopecia Androgenetic

-- Alopecia Androgenetic is a common hair loss problem in both male and females, more reguarly known as pattern baldness.
-The symptons of this disease are balding above the temples and the crown of the head in males, and in females all over thinning of the hair.
+- Alopecia Androgenetic is a common hair loss problem in both male and females, it's more reguarly known as pattern baldness.
+The symptons of this disease are balding above the temples and the crown of the head in males and in females all-over thinning of the hair.

 Also See: Female Pattern Baldness, Male Pattern Baldness